MoAngwenyi/PortfolioProjects/EdTech Course Performance & Revenue Analysis/README.md

-# SQL EDA Project – EdTech Course Performance Analytics
+## SQL EDA Project – EdTech Course Performance & Growth Analytics

 ### 📘 Project Overview
 This project analyzes enrollment, revenue, and course performance data for a tech online education business using SQL.
 The goal is to evaluate growth quality, monetization efficiency, and customer behavior to support strategic decision-making.